-Trump Departs New York Arrives Washington D.C.
-For Inauguration
+Trump Departs New York, Arrives In Washington, D.C., For Inauguration

 Tiffany Trump exited after Ivanka and her family.
 She was followed by some of Donald Trump’s siblings.

-Although Trump’s two eldest sons traveled with him to Washington D.C. for the presidential inauguration, it is expected that they will return to New York after the weekend to help run their father’s business organization during his tenure as president.
+Although Trump’s two eldest sons traveled with him to Washington, D.C., for the presidential inauguration, it is expected that they will return to New York after the weekend to help run their father’s business organization during his tenure as president.

 Writing my inaugural address at the Winter White House, Mar-a-Lago, three weeks ago.
 Looking forward to Friday. #Inauguration pic.twitter.com/S701FdTCQu